jidejj/AltSchool_LAMP_Deployment_Project/README.md

     end
   end

 To execute vagrantfile, the command **vagrant up** was used on the command line in the directory where vagrant was installed.
 Installation of vagrant on the control machine is a prerequisite for the use of vagrant file.
 In the case of this project, vagrant was installed on my local machine running windows 10.
+Details of how to install vagrant can be obtained [here](https://developer.hashicorp.com/vagrant).

+Likewise, ansible as a tool for the project was also installed on the master so as to effect proper automates provisioning, configuration management, application deployment and orchestration of slave through master.
+Details of ansible documentation is available [here](https://www.ansible.com).
+Ansible playbook used for this project is displayed below:

 ## Ansible Playbook (lampstack_new.yml)